Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Experiments

 \introparagraph{Monte Carlo (MC)} We evaluate the MC simulations for different numbers of samples and write MC($x$) for $x$ samples.
 For example, AP for MC(10k) is the result of sampling the individual tuple scores 10\,000 times from their lineages and then evaluating AP once over the sampled scores.
 The MAP scores together with the standard deviations are then the average over several repetitions.

-\introparagraph{Ranking by lineage size} To evaluate the potential of non-probabi\-listic methods for ranking answers, we also rank the answer tuples by decreasing size of their lineages, i.e.\ number of clauses.
-Intuitively, a larger lineage size should indicate that an answer tuple has more ``support'' and should thus be more important.
+\introparagraph{Ranking by lineage size} To evaluate the potential of non-probabi\-listic methods for ranking answers, we also rank the answer tuples by decreasing size of their lineages; i.e.\ number of clauses in their DNFs.
+Intuitively, a larger lineage size indicates that an answer has more ``support'' and should thus be more important.
+Notice that, in contrast to other methods, we ignore here the weight of support and correlations.

 \introparagraph{Setup 1} We use the {TPC-H} DBGEN data generator~\cite{tpc-h} to generate a 1GB database to which we add a column \sql{P} for each table and store it in PostgreSQL 9.2~\cite{postgresql}.
-We assign to each input tuple $i$ a random probability $p_i$, uniformly chosen from the interval $[0, p_{i\max}]$ resulting in an expected average input probability $\avg[p_{i}] = p_{i\max}/2$.
-By using databases with $\avg[p_{i}] < 0.5$, we can avoid answer probabilities close to $1$ for queries with very large lineages.
-We use the following parameterized query (\autoref{Fig_TODS_TPCH_Queries}):
+We assign to each input tuple $i$ a random probability $p_i$ uniformly chosen from the interval $[0, p_{i\max}]$, resulting in an expected average input probability $\avg[p_{i}] = p_{i\max}/2$.
+By using databases with $\avg[p_{i}] < 0.5$, we can avoid output probabilities close to $1$ for queries with very large lineages.
+We use the following intuitive parameterized hard query: